 Announcement of Memberships

-ELIGIBILITY REQUIREMENTS include a substantial record of publication and a PhD awarded by no later than December 31, 2019.
-(Scholars with a PhD awarded in 2020 are expected to wait at least one year before applying.)
+Eligibility requirements include a substantial record of publication and a PhD awarded by no later than December 31, 2020.
+(Scholars with a PhD awarded in 2021 are expected to wait for one year before applying.)
 The School takes into account the stage of the scholar’s academic career when evaluating the list of publications, but applicants should have at least several articles already in print in scholarly publications in order to be considered eligible.
 Qualified candidates of any nationality are invited to apply.
 Scholars are not required to have a current institutional affiliation.

-INSTITUTE STIPENDS will normally be offered up to a maximum of $78,000 for the full academic year, or $39,000 for one term.
-In truly exceptional cases the School may consider providing additional funding.
+Institute stipends will normally be offered up to a maximum of $78,000 for the full academic year, or $39,000 for one term.
 Stipends may be supplemented by other grants, including sabbatical salaries, but if the total exceeds the salary at the time of application the Institute stipend will be reduced accordingly.
 Scholars with full sabbatical funding, other grants, retirement funding, or other means may apply for a non-stipendiary membership.
 Institute stipends are intended to replace lost salary to fund Members; they are not intended to pay for teaching replacements in Members’ home institutions.
 A few Assistant Professors who meet additional eligibility requirements will be selected for Mellon Fellowships that will provide full year support matching their salaries and benefits at the time of application.
-(Detailed information about this program is on the website: https://www.ias.edu/hs/mellon.)
+Detailed information about this program is on the website: https://www.hs.ias.edu/mellon).
 Some short-term visitorships (for less than a full term, and without stipend) are also available on an ad-hoc basis.
 (To inquire about visitorship opportunities contact the Administrative Officer at HSao@ias.edu.)

-Further information and membership application materials may be found on the School’s web site, www.hs.ias.edu.
-Inquiries may be sent by email to the Administrative Officer at email@example.com or by post to: Member Programs, School of Historical Studies, Institute for Advanced Study, Einstein Drive, Princeton, New Jersey 08540.
-Completed membership applications must be submitted by October 15, 2020.
+Inquiries may be sent by email to the Administrative Officer at email@example.com or by post to: School of Historical Studies, Institute for Advanced Study, 1 Einstein Drive, Princeton, New Jersey 08540